danzin/image-app/README.md

 - [Installation & Setup](#installation--setup)
 - [Future Improvements](#future-improvements)

 ## Overview
 **Image Sharing App** offers users a seamless experience for uploading, sharing, and discovering images.
 With a robust React frontend and a Node.js backend leveraging TypeScript, this project embodies a clean, modular architecture built for modern web applications.

 ## Features
 - **Modular Backend Architecture:**
-  - **Domain Models:** Models for images, tags, users, userActions, follows, and likes.
+  - **Domain Models:** Models for images, tags, users, userActions, userPreferences, follows, and likes.
   - **Repositories:** A base repository abstract class extended by model-specific repositories.
   - **Service Layer & Controllers:** Clean separation of business logic from API request handling.
   - **Routers** use authentication middleware implementing the Strategy pattern, extracting JWT from cookies and attaching a decodedUser object into Express' Request interface for controllers to work with.